 Significantly Co-expressed GO Terms

-Co-expression was measured among genes within each GO term that had co-expression data in each network using both density (Eq.1) and locality (Eq.2).
+Co-expression was measured among genes within each GO term that had co-expression data in each network, using both density (Eq.1) and locality (Eq.2).
 Significance of co-expression metrics was assessed by comparing values to 1000 random gene sets of the same size.

 Co-expression networks for each dataset were constructed from gene expression matrices using Camoco (see Supp.
 File 1 and Materials and Methods for specific details on building these networks).
 Once built, several summary statistics were evaluated from interactions that arise from genes in the network (Supp.
 Fig. 1-3).
-Co-expression was measured among genes within the same Gene Ontology (GO) term to establish how well density and locality captured terms with annotated biological function.
+Co-expression was measured among genes within the same Gene Ontology (GO) term to establish how well density and locality captured terms with annotated biological functions.

 Density and locality were measured for subnetworks consisting of the set of genes co-annotated to each GO term and compared to scores from 1000 random sets of genes of the same size (See Table 1; Supp.
 Table 1 for full data).
-In total, 818 GO terms of the 1078 tested (76%) were comprised of gene sets that were significantly co-expressed (p ≤ 0.01) in at least one network using density or locality relative to the randomized gene lists of the same size.
-Broken down by network as well by co-expression score, there was substantial co-expression among GO terms for both density as well as locality in each network.
-Density was significant for the most GO terms in the ZmRoot network while locality performs best in ZmPAN (See Table 1).
-Considering terms captured by both scores or by either score, overlap between the two co-expression metrics was comparable.
+In total, 818 GO Terms of the 1078 tested (76%) were comprised of gene sets that were significantly co-expressed (p ≤ 0.01) in at least one network using density or locality relative to the randomized gene lists of the same size.
+Broken down by network as well by co-expression score, there was substantial co-expression among GO Terms for both density as well as locality in each network.
+Density was significant for the most GO terms in the ZmRoot network while locality performed best in ZmPAN (See Table 1).
+Taking into account terms captured by both scores or by either score, overlap between the two co-expression metrics was comparable.
 As previously reported (Robert J. Schaefer, Briskine, Springer, Myers, et al. 2014), GO terms that exhibit strong co-expression between members often do so in only a subset of the networks (Supp.
 Table 1).
-Thus, the expression data that provides information about biological process and nature of the co-expression score used determine the network’s experimental context and influenced the subset of GO terms that had significantly co-expressed members.
+Thus, the expression data that provides information about biological process and nature of the co-expression score used determine the network’s experimental context and influenced the subset of GO terms with significantly co-expressed members.
 Overall, while density and locality recover different GO terms as significantly co-expressed sets of genes, there are substantially more co-expressed GO terms, for either score, than was found by size-matched randomly generated sets of genes (Supp.
 Table 1).

 Table 2